Interacting with JavaScript

 Read about overlay types below.

-Another way is to call Java method directly from @JSBody
+Another way is to call Java method directly from @JSBody script.

 To call Java method from JavaScript, use the following syntax: